 In addition to production, we need separate environments for development, staging and QA.
 One option is to stand up a separate deployment of the identity platform for each of these environments.
 This ensures that the development environment doesn’t impact the staging environment, which doesn’t impact the QA environment, and so on.

 Most SaaS identity products don’t solve this problem directly (or easily).
 Instead, they force you to sign up for multiple accounts, one for each environment.
 That approach works, but now you have multiple accounts that may or may have a subscription fee associated with each of them.
 Plus, each account has separate configuration, credentials, and URLs that need to be maintained separately.
-And if you need to setup an additional environment, it could take quite a bit of work to get it configured properly.
+And if you need to set up an additional environment, it could take quite a bit of work to get it configured properly.

 Leveraging tenants in this scenario is a big win because it allows a single instance to service multiple environments, which reduces complexity, infrastructure costs, maintenance and more.
 You could go as far as letting each developer have their own tenant so they can each develop, create and delete users without affecting the rest of their team.

-Here is a specific and common scenario: a customer has completed their integration, written all of their code, written all of their tests and are ready to move into production.
+Here is a specific and common scenario: a customer has completed their integration, written all of their code, written all of their tests and is ready to move into production.
 If this same customer now wants to use tenants only for staging, test and QA, they can do so without any code change.

 This approach is possible when you can authenticate an API request for a particular tenant with a unique API key.
 This way, none of your API requests change, none of your code changes, you simply load your API key from an environment variable or inject it based on your runtime mode.
 Locking an API key to a tenant means that only Users, Groups and Applications in that tenant will be visible to that API key.